Jalen Suggs: College career

 Suggs played for the Gonzaga Bulldogs men's basketball team in the 2020–21 NCAA Division I men's basketball season.

 In his debut on November 25, 2020, Suggs recorded 24 points and eight assists in a 102–90 win over Kansas.
 On December 2, during a game against West Virginia, he suffered an apparent foot injury but returned later in the game.
 On December 19, Suggs posted a career-high 27 points, seven rebounds and four assists, shooting 7-of-10 from three-point range, in a 99–88 win over third-ranked Iowa.

 On March 9, 2021, Suggs recorded 23 points, five rebounds and five assists in an 88–78 win against BYU at the 2021 WCC tournament title game.
 He was named tournament most outstanding player.
-In the Final Four of the 2021 NCAA tournament, Suggs banked in a 40 ft, 3-point, game-winning buzzer beater to defeat No. 11 seed UCLA 93–90 in overtime, advancing Gonzaga to the championship game.
+In the Final Four of the 2021 NCAA tournament, Suggs banked in a 40 ft, 3-point, game-winning buzzer beater to defeat No. 11 seed UCLA 93–90 in overtime, advancing Gonzaga to the championship game, where he scored 22 points in a loss to Baylor.

 As a freshman, he averaged 14.4 points, 5.3 rebounds and 4.5 assists per game and was a consensus second-team All-American.
 He earned First Team All-West Coast Conference (WCC), Newcomer of the Year, and All-Freshman Team honors.
-He also received several player-of-the-week honors during the 2020-2021 season.
+He also received several player-of-the-week honors during the 2020–2021 season.
 On April 19, 2021, Suggs declared for the 2021 NBA draft, forgoing his remaining college eligibility.